IRCraziestTaxi/typeorm-linq-repository/README.md

 this._songRepository.getAll().join(s => s.artist).where(a => a.id).equal(artistId).from<IUserProfileAttribute>(UserProfileAttribute).thenJoin(p => p.genre)/* ... */
 ```

+Note that the type argument `IUserProfileAttribute` is not required, but is used in order to project the interface rather than the concrete type of `UserProfileAttribute` as the query's current property type.

 ### Comparing Values With Joined Entities
 Perform comparisons with values on joined entities by calling `from()`, `join()`, and `thenJoin()` after calling `where()`, `and()`, or `or()`.